 What you'll need

-The adapter you need depends on the ports on your camera, but essentially you're looking for a cable labelled as "[your camera's port] to USB-C".
-Apple sells some of the possible variations, and you can find others (and often cheaper alternatives) on Amazon and elsewhere.
+The adapter you need depends on the ports on your camera, but essentially you're looking for a cable labeled as "[your camera's port] to USB-C".
+Apple sells some of the possible variations, and you can find others (and often cheaper alternatives) on Amazon and other third-party retailers.

 Note that the data transfer speed promised by USB-C may not be fulfilled if the standard on the other end of the cable (or on the second cable) is something slower - such as USB-A.